Exotic-Pets.co.uk

 How do you keep African Giant Black Millipedes?

-House singularly or in groups, in large and secure plastic tanks or glass terrariums.
+House singularly or in groups, in large and secure plastic tanks or glass terrariums with dimensions of around 60 x 30 x 30cm.
 This species is tolerant of some temperature fluctuation, but try to maintain them between 24°C (75°F) and 26°C (79°F) using appropriate terrarium heating equipment.
+If using a heat mat, have this cover no more than half the tank, and mount outside on the back wall so as not to dry out the substrate.
+Mats must be controlled by a thermostat to avoid risk of overheating and causing a fire risk.
 Maintain a moderate level of humidity around 70-80% with frequent misting, using a hand or pump sprayer.

 Provide a deep soil based substrate layer of 7-10cm which is enriched with natural organic matter.
 Add natural decor such as bark and branches for enrichment and cover.
 Sphagnum moss can also used for helping maintain humidity.